davidkhala/gcp-collection/bigQuery/README.md

 ## Table
-- **No Primary Key**.
+- **No Primary Key, unique key or index column**.
 BigQuery is designed to store one large denormalized table.
 It is basically a data lake solution.
 [Reference](https://nl.devoteam.com/expert-view/creating-anonymized-primary-keys-for-google-bigquery/)
 ### [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables)
 dividing a large table into smaller partitions
 - [Pruning](https://cloud.google.com/bigquery/docs/querying-partitioned-tables):  BigQuery can scan the partitions that match the filter and skip the remaining partitions